stechstudio/laravel-storage-connect/README.md

 # Laravel Storage Connect

-This package drastically simplifies the process of authenticating to a user's cloud storage account uploading files.
+This package is designed to drastically simplify the process of authenticating to a user's cloud storage account uploading files.

  - Handles OAuth flow to authorize a cloud storage account
  - Serializes and handles storing/loading of connection details